SagaHealthcareIT/mirthsync/README.md

 - Work on mirth javascript locally with your favorite editor without having to edit XML

-## Current release
+## Current version

-The latest version of mirthSync is "3.0.4-SNAPSHOT".
+The latest version of mirthSync is "3.1.0-SNAPSHOT".
 Note the changes below.
 Version 3 of mirthSync changed the layout of the target directory structure.
 Javascript is extracted into separate files and top level channels are now placed in a default group directory.

 ## Changes

-### 3.1.0
+### 3.1.0-SNAPSHOT

 - *NOTE* that this version respects the --include-configuration-map (false by default) parameter during both a "push" and a